 The type of bus accident is usually indicative of the amount of compensation awarded to the injury victim.
-We encourage you to speak with an attorney who has experience handling Connecticut bus accident cases if you believe that you have reason to file a lawsuit.
-If you or a loved one was injured in a Connecticut bus accident due to the actions or negligence of another, you may be eligible to pursue compensation for your losses.
+At Jonathan Perkins Injury Lawyers, we encourage you to speak with an attorney who has experience handling Connecticut bus accident cases if you believe that you have reason to file a lawsuit.
+If you or a loved one was injured in an accident due to the actions or negligence of another, you may be eligible to pursue compensation for your losses.

-The first step in establishing liability is determining the cause of the bus accident.
-In many cases, both the bus driver and the company that employs him or her will be found liable for the crash.
+The first step in establishing liability is determining the cause of the crash.
+In many cases, both the bus driver and the company that employs them will be found liable for the crash.
 Some of the most common causes of Connecticut bus accidents include:

 - Insufficient driver training